sanghyunc7/turtle_hacks_docker_workshop/README.md

 ```
 docker stop CONTAINER_NAME
 ```
-If you wish to restart the container:
+If you wish to start a stopped container:
 ```
-docker restart CONTAINER_NAME
+docker start -ai CONTAINER_NAME
 ```

 # Push an image to the registry